Smokeless Tobacco and My Cancer

 So I dipped.
 I learned how to hide it from teachers and bosses.
 I could dip all day and no one ever knew I had one in my mouth.
 If I was hunting, I dipped.
 If I was fishing, I dipped.
 I was never hooked on it of course.
 RIGHT!
 I was hooked big time.
 Though I had quit a few times I never gave it up.
 If you ever dipped, gave it up, then started again, you most likely know the high you get from it.
 It is addictive.
 It is a drug.

-Last year I noticed a spot on the inside of my cheek.
+Then I noticed a spot on the inside of my cheek.
 Was I worried?
 I guess in a way I wondered about it, but I knew it wasn't cancer.
 I couldn't get cancer.
 I finally went to an oral surgeon in September 2005.
 When I got the phone call, the news wasn't good.
 Squamous Cell Carcinoma.
 As it was explained to me, this was basically a skin cancer.
 What made it bad though is it had gone unchecked inside my mouth since it was out of sight.
 Thus it became what the doctors called moderately invasive.

 spot